cs1302uga/cs1302-hw-savable/README.md

 ![Approved for: Spring 2023](https://img.shields.io/badge/Approved%20for-Spring%202023-magenta)

-This homework is designed to get you acquainted with **interfaces** in Java.
 When a seasoned programmer or potential employer asks you if you know Object-Oriented Programming (OOP), they are NOT asking, "do you know classes and objects?"
-Instead, what they are really asking is , "do you know the pillars of OOP?"
+Instead, what they are really asking is , "do you know how to apply the pillars of OOP?"
-The pillars of OOP are encapsulation, interfaces (sometimes also called abstraction), inheritance, and polymorphism.
-In this exercise, we continue the exploration of interfaces and interface-based polymorphism.
+The pillars of OOP are: _encapsulation_, _abstraction_ / _interfaces_, _inheritance_,
+and _polymorphism_. **This homework is designed to help you understand interfaces and interface-based polymorphism in Java.**

 ## Prerequisite Knowledge